 The Group classified certain leases as investment properties.
-The carrying value of such investment property as of 31 December 2019 was EUR 39.7 million (2018: EUR 9.1 million).
-The increase from prior reporting period has been caused by adoption of IFRS 16 Leases as described in Note 4.
+The carrying value of such investment property as of 31 December 2020 was EUR 50.4 million (2019: EUR 39.7 million).

-At 31 December 2019, investment properties carried at EUR 1,786.9 million (at 31 December 2018: EUR 1,101.7 million) have been pledged to third parties as collateral with respect to borrowings.
+At 31 December 2020, investment properties carried at EUR 1,835.6 million (at 31 December 2019: EUR 1,786.9 million) have been pledged to third parties as collateral with respect to borrowings.

-Valuations obtained for investment properties were adjusted for the purpose of the financial statements to avoid double-counting of assets or liabilities that are recognised as separate assets and liabilities and with respect to non-binding offers, results of prospective purchaser due diligence and other factors.
+Valuations obtained for investment properties were adjusted for the purpose of the financial statements to avoid doublecounting of assets or liabilities that are recognised as separate assets and liabilities and with respect to non-binding offers, results of prospective purchaser due diligence and other factors.
 Reconciliation between the valuations obtained and the adjusted valuation included in the financial statements is as follows:

-In millions of EUR 31 December 2019 31 December 2018 Valuat ions obtained 2,693.6 1,943.3 Add: right-of-use assets classified as investment property 35.5 - Less: property classified as property plant and equipment (own use) - (5.7) Less: management adjustments to consider subsequent non binding offers, results of prospective purchaser due diligence and other factors - 3.3 Less: lease incentive receivables 12(a) (2.5) (8.7) Less: transfers to disposal groups classified as held for sale 15 (250.0) (193.8) Less: transfers to disposal groups classified as held for sale in previous year 15 (73.7) (72.0) Fair va alue at 31 December 2,402.9 1,666.4
+In millions of EUR Note 31 December 2020 31 December 2019 Valuations obtained 2,729.9 2,693.6 Add: right-of-use assets classified as investment property Less: lease incentive receivables Less: transfers to disposal groups classified as held for sale Less: transfers to disposal groups classified as held for sale in previous year 12(a) 15 15 41.3 (5.9) (300.7) 35.5 (2.5) (250.0) (73.7) Fair value at 31 December 2,464.6 2,402.9